tidymodels/tailor/tests/testthat/_snaps/tailor.md

     Message

       -- tailor ----------------------------------------------------------------------
-      A postprocessor with 0 operations.
+      A postprocessor with 0 adjustments.

 ---